Announcement: Chapter quizzes are not working as of summer 2023.

 Frost wedging, also called ice wedging, uses the power of expanding ice to break apart rocks.
 Water works its way into various cracks, voids, and crevices.
 As the water freezes, it expands with great force, exploiting any weaknesses.
 When ice melts, the liquid water moves further into the widened spaces.
 Repeated cycles of freezing and melting eventually pry the rocks apart.
 The cycles can occur daily when fluctuations of temperature between day and night go from freezing to melting.

 Salt expansion, which works similarly to frost wedging, occurs in areas of high evaporation or near-marine environments.
 Evaporation causes salts to precipitate out of solution and grow and expand into cracks in rock.
 Salt expansion is one of the causes of tafoni, a series of holes in a rock.
-Tafoniis, cracks, and holes are weak points that become susceptible to increased weathering.
-Hopper crystal describes a square-shaped crystal, commonly made of salt, preserved in rock.
+Tafonis, cracks, and holes are weak points that become susceptible to increased weathering.
+Another phenomena that occurs when salt water evaporates can leave behind a square imprint preserved in a soft sediment, called a hopper crystal.

 5.2.2 Chemical Weathering